THE PRAXEOLOGICAL FOUNDATIONS OF POLITICAL SCIENCE

 Robinson and Friday can also choose to contractually interact with each other.
 Only gifts (unilateral contract) and mutual exchanges (bilateral contract) can take place.
 Gifts occur if Robinson gives some water and bananas to a thirsty and hungry Friday.
 Gift takes also place when Robinson invites Friday to visit his home.
 However, this unilateral contract, i.e. a gift is made on the precondition that during the visit Friday behaves in certain manner that Robinson deems appropriate.
 Even gifts have an economic aspect and can be studied with economics just like any other voluntary interaction.

 If Robinson and Friday get along they can start mutual exchanges.
-For example, Robinson can offer bananas in exchange of Friday’s oranges or work in repairing Robinson’s house.
+For example, Robinson can offer bananas in exchange for Friday’s oranges or work in repairing Robinson’s house.
 This mutually agreed upon exchange is called barter.
 It can be studied by extending economic analysis one step further into catallactics that studies the formation of exchange ratios.
 These are determined by the law of supply and demand.

 Barter allows the development of division of labor.
 Both Robinson and Friday can specialize in what they are best at and both benefit from increased production.
 The Ricardian law of association shows that even if Robinson is better in everything than Friday both still benefit because Robinson can more easily concentrate on where his relative skills are the best.
 Barter makes peace profitable for both Robinson and Friday.

 The pooling of savings is made even easier by savings and credit banks that become the coordinating nerve centers of the economy.
-In What Has Government Done to Our Money Murray Rothbard showed step by step how the use of a common medium of exchange (money) and banking creates is a highly complex and efficient market economy.
+In What Has Government Done to Our Money Murray Rothbard showed step by step how the use of a common medium of exchange (money) and banking creates a highly complex and efficient market economy.
 In a few generations living standards can rise to great heights.
 All this can be studied with economic science and especially monetary theory that studies not only prices but also capital formation, money and banking.

 In the propertarian free market all exchanges are voluntary and therefore the consumer is the master.
 Since everybody is at the same time a producer-supplier and demander-consumer there is no conflict nor a master-slave relationship.
 Everybody serves and is being served.
 Free competition allows the investors and producers to compete in offering their products to the consumer who can freely choose from the offered alternatives.
 Production and investment rises all around which at some point creates exponential economic growth.